lapinek/platform-scripting/README.md

     [Global Scripting API Functionality](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global) describes objects universally available for server-side scripts in AM.
 It also covers logging options, which is the only means of debugging server-side scripts in AM.

-    [OpenAM Server Only 6.5.2.3 Documentation](https://backstage.forgerock.com/docs/am/6.5/apidocs/index.html) describes the single default source of Java functionality available for the server-side scripts, although some features may only make sense in certain contexts.

-    > For example, the `org.forgerock.openam.auth.node.api.Action` class, representing [The Action Interface](https://backstage.forgerock.com/docs/am/6.5/auth-nodes/index.html#core-action), is applicable only in the context of authentication nodes and trees, but it is not usable in authentication modules.

     All server-side scripts have access to the following functionality:

     * [Accessing HTTP Services](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global-http-client) with the client object, httpClient, and the `org.forgerock.http.protocol` package.